TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 25/Matthew 25.46.md

 ---

-And these shall go away into eternal punishment: but the righteous into eternal life.
+These will go away into eternal punishment, but the righteous into eternal life."